Purpose

 Information

-While using CLAS IT, you may be required to provide various information (name, UFID number, email address, departmental affiliation, and other contact information).
+While using CLAS IT systems and services, you may be required to provide various information (name, UFID number, email address, departmental affiliation, and other contact information).
 This information will only be available to CLAS IT (a division of the UF CLAS Dean’s Office) and other UF IT organizations for daily administrative duties and to communicate with you.
 The information will not be redistributed to other agencies without notification.

 Network Traffic

-CLAS IT does not monitor the contents of traffic crossing the network.
-However, CLAS IT may monitor the volume and type of traffic, in order to provide better service to our departments.
-UF IT Security may monitor the content of traffic entering/leaving UF to identify compromised hosts to prevent the spread of Internet-based trojans or other malware.
+UF IT may monitor the volume and type of traffic.
+UF IT Information Security may monitor the content of traffic entering/leaving UF to identify compromised hosts in order to prevent the spread of malware.

-CLAS IT reserves the right to remove any machine or user from the CLAS network if we suspect the user/machine negatively affects the security or available network bandwidth of our other machines and/or users.
+CLAS IT reserves the right to remove any machine from the network if the device is compromised with malware, or we suspect the device is causing problems for other computers or users.

 All electronic messages stored on UF-owned computers may be considered UF intellectual property.